ting-haoliu/react-movie-search-app/README.md

 ## Features

 - **Movie Search**: Search for movies from the TMDB database by keyword.
+    - Optimized with **debounce** to reduce unnecessary API requests and improve performance.
 - **Popular Movies**: Homepage displays the top 20 most popular movies.
 - **Trending Movies**: Shows this week's trending movies.
 - **Movie Detail Page**: Click on any movie card to view detailed information, including: